mongodb-labs/mongo-perl-driver/CONTRIBUTING.md

 # How to Ask for Help

-If you are having difficulty building the driver after reading the instructions here, please email the [mongodb-user mailing list](https://groups.google.com/forum/#!forum/mongodb-user) to ask for help.
-Please include in your email **all** of the following information:
+If you are having difficulty building the driver after reading the instructions here, please post on the [MongoDB Community Forums](https://community.mongodb.com/tags/c/drivers-odms-connectors/7/perl-driver) to ask for help.
+Please include in your post **all** of the following information:

  - The version of the driver you are trying to build (branch or tag).
    - Examples: _maint-v0 branch_, _v0.704.2.0 tag_